stellar-deprecated/docs/guides/anchor/2-bridge-server.md

 [accounts]
 # The secret seed for your base account, from which payments are made
 base_seed = "SAV75E2NK7Q5JZZLBBBNUPCIAKABN64HNHMDLD62SZWM6EBJ4R7CUNTZ"
 # The account ID that receives payments on behalf of your customers.
-In this,
+In this
-# case, it is the same account as `base_seed` above.
+# case, it is the account ID that matches `base_seed` above.
 receiving_account_id = "GAIGZHHWK3REZQPLQX5DNUN4A32CSEONTU6CMDBO7GDWLPSXZDSYA4BU"
 # A secret seed that can authorize trustlines for assets you issue.
 For more,
 # see https://stellar.org/developers/guides/concepts/assets.html#controlling-asset-holders